yshp57/dsc-1-02-13-measures-of-central-tendency-summary-online-ds-pt-100118/README.md

 54, 54, 54, 55, 56, 57, 57, 58, 58, 60, 60
 ```

-The mean value is calculated as The mean is calculated as:
+The mean value is calculated as:
 1. Adding together all the values
 ```
 54+54+54+55+56+57+57+58+58+60+60 = 623